Dylan Hughes

+Dylan John Hughes (born 23 January 1985) is a former professional footballer who played as a forward.
+Born in Canada, he represented both Canada and Wales at youth level.

-Football career
+Club career

 Hughes signed for Newcastle United Academy after a successful trial at the young age of 16.
 Three years later he moved to Germany and signed a professional contract with 1.
 FC Kaiserslautern.
-After two years in Kaiserslautern he joined SSV Jahn Regensburg.
-He signed with Dutch Eredivisie RKC Waalwijk in April 2006, signing a two-year deal, and went in mid-2007 on loan to VVV-Venlo, before he returned in the summer of 2007.
-He left the Netherlands in summer 2008 and joined Greek Beta Ethniki club APS Makedonikos Neapoli and played in 25 games for the club.
-He was transferred to PAS Lamia 1964 where he played 1 season.
+After two years playing for the club's reserves he joined Jahn Regensburg.
+He signed with Eredivisie side RKC Waalwijk in April 2006, signing a two-year deal, and went in mid-2007 on loan to VVV-Venlo, before he returned in the summer of 2007.
+He left the Netherlands in summer 2008 and joined Beta Ethniki club Makedonikos and played in 25 games for the club.
+He was transferred to PAS Lamia 1964 where he played one season.
 In August 2010, he signed a contract with FT Starnberg 09, as player coach before he retired in May 2012 due to a knee injury.

 International career

 Hughes was Welsh youth international in U-17 and U-21 level, he was in the squad of Welsh U-16 team at 2001 UEFA European Under-16 Football Championship qualifying.
 Hughes played his only match for Wales U-21 against Latvia U-21 August 23, 2004, friendly.
 He also played for Canada U-20 team between October 2003 and December 2004, all friendly.
 Hughes also included in preliminary squad of 2005 CONCACAF U20 Tournament.